dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/user-guide/index.md

 ### ID (TD2 Size)

-The MRZ (Machine Readable Zone) in TD2 format  consists of 2 lines, with each line containing 36 characters.
+The MRZ (Machine Readable Zone) in TD2 format consists of 2 lines with 36 characters in each line.

 <div>
    <img src="../../assets/td2-id.png" alt="Example of MRZ in TD2 format" width="72%" />